ShiyuFan0820/CSLearningNote/BasicLearning/Basic_8_python_specific_properties.md

 ## generator

-The generator in Python is a special type of iterator which generates values when needed, rather than generates and stores all values at once.
+The generator in Python is a special type of iterator which generates values when needed, rather than generating and storing all values at once.

 ## decorator